Table of Contents

-What is a stroke?
+What causes paralysis after stroke and what is a stroke?
 It is a medical emergency that occurs when the blood supply to a particular part of the brain is completely blocked or a blood vessel bursts that causes part of the brain to lose its oxygen supply.
 Without oxygen-rich blood, a region of the brain will die within minutes.
 When this occurs in the heart, it is called a heart attack.
 When this happens in the brain, it is called stroke.

 Because a stroke occurs in the brain, the entire body can be affected.
 Memory, speech, emotions, and daily activities can all suffer.
 Paralysis or paresis (limited range of movement due to weakness) is common.